jeff-hykin/better-nix-syntax/README.md

 ## How do I use this extension?
-Just install the VS Code extension and the changes will automatically be applied to all relevent files.
+Just install the VS Code extension and the changes will automatically be applied to all relevant files.

 ### Contributing